 Traveling and Painting with Watercolor

 When it comes to travel, especially international, watercolors are the easiest.
 Mainly because of water, it’s easy not to worry about finding solvents when you cross the ocean.
-Also there is a convenience of paper, paint tube size and if need be, you can turn your lap or the ground into an easel.
+There is a convenience of paper, paint tube size and if need be, you can turn your lap or the ground into an easel.
 Less gear is needed when you travel with watercolors.
-Also my painting techniques and style allow me to be more experimental and spontaneous when it comes to painting nature.
+Also, my painting techniques and style allow me to be more experimental and spontaneous when it comes to painting nature.
 I love to layer colors, work wet into wet and make each color work naturally as nature intended.

 A Benefit of Using Oil for Outdoor Painting Events

 Then there are times when painting nature just calls for using oils.
 When I go to the mountains I love to take the oils because I have so much freedom to work the medium, wipe off, and start again.
 It’s so important to get the atmosphere and design just right to get studio piece references to go by.
 In competitions, oils have been easier for the simple reason of touch-up and time restrictions.